grippy/node-multivariate/README.md

 This is a simple a/b test with an 80/20 split.
 In theory, you could make this a,b,c,d.
 Until the admin exists you need to figure out the spread manually.
 Make sure the spread length is equal to 100 characters.

 For now, modify fixtures/development.js and add another test.
-You can then modify run 'scripts/load.js' to load it.
+You can then run 'scripts/load.js' to load it.

 Now that we have a page test created...
 It's time to plug this into your app controller.